aud1tya4dnan/Nyaa-Enhancer-Transmission/README.md

 ![Nyaa-Magnet-Helper Preview][product-preview]

-- Adds checkboxes next to each torrent entry.
+- Adds checkboxes next to each torrent entry
-- "Copy Selected" button to copy only checked magnet links.
+- "Copy Selected" button to copy checked magnet links
-- "Copy All" button to copy all magnet links on the page.
+- "Copy All" button to copy all magnet links
+- "Download Selected" button to download checked torrent files
+- "Download All" button to download all torrent files
-- "Clear Selection" button to uncheck all boxes.
+- "Clear Selection" button to uncheck all boxes
-- Selection counter showing number of selected items.
+- Selection counter showing number of selected items
-- Toast notifications for user feedback.
+- Toast notifications with progress tracking
+- Customizable file options:
+  - Use anime titles as torrent filenames
+  - Combine downloads into ZIP files
+- Settings sync across sessions
-- Supports multiple Nyaa mirror domains.
+- Supports multiple Nyaa mirror domains

 <p align="right">(<a href="#top">back to top</a>)</p>